-This monograph uses the national pavilions of the Venice Biennale as a vehicle to examine the development of international contemporary art trends within the Asia-Pacific region including Australia, Japan and Korea, and sixteen additional national entities who have had less continuous participation in this global art event.
+This monograph uses the national pavilions of the Venice Biennale as a vehicle to examine the development of international contemporary art trends within the Asia-Pacific region, including Australia, Japan and Korea and 16 additional national entities who have had less continuous participation in this global art event.

 Part 1: Overview

 1. The Venice Biennale: a history of globalised contemporary art

 Part 2: New Nations in the Venice Biennale

 2. Australia seeks to find its space in Venice.